Vectors and matrices are some of the most common objects used in numerical computing.

 technique can be applied to other generic algorithms as well.

 To create a specialized implementation of the linear algebra kernel, the

 Implement one or more of the interfaces that define the low level API

 for linear algebra code for the element type.

 Create an assembly level attribute

 that declares the type created in the previous step

-as the specialization for the linear algebra kernel.
+as the specialization for the element type.
 Use

 to identify the association.